 Resources in the Event of Sexual Harassment, Sexual Assault, and/or Interpersonal Violence/Misconduct

-Physical and sexual abuse of any kind (including sexual assault, domestic violence, dating violence, stalking) and some forms of emotional abuse are violations of Middlebury policies (see Policy Against Sexual Misconduct, Domestic and Dating Violence and Misconduct, and Stalking (SMDVS) and Middlebury’s Anti-Harassment/Discrimination Policy).
+Physical and sexual abuse of any kind (including sexual assault, domestic violence, dating violence, stalking) and some forms of emotional abuse are violations of Middlebury policies (see Middlebury’s Non-Discrimination Policy).
 If you experience sexual misconduct (including sexual assault), dating or domestic violence, sexual harassment, or stalking remember that it is not your fault.
 Please reach out to the director of your School Abroad program and/or other location-specific resources (see below) so that we can work with you to identify and meet your needs and support your safety.
 Middlebury can offer a variety of supportive options, resources, and accommodations in your host country to work with you on how best to address your immediate and long term medical, emotional, academic or other concerns related to your experience.